aardappel/treesheets/README.md

 - Using the version of  wxWidgets from https://github.com/wxWidgets/wxWidgets.git
   - Follow the instructions to build there, but add `--enable-unicode` and `--disable-shared` to the `configure` step.
+  - You can also build wxWidgets as a subproject in the case that TreeSheets should be build and link statically against wxWidgets.
+In this case, the TreeSheets CMake project must be configured with the option `TREESHEETS_WITH_STATIC_WXWIDGETS` set and with the source code of wxWidgets (including its submodules) being located at `lib/wxWidgets` relative to the root of the TreeSheets source code.
 - Build with `cmake -S . -B _build -DCMAKE_BUILD_TYPE=Release` or similar.
   You can change the default installation prefix (`/usr/local`) by passing something like `-DCMAKE_INSTALL_PREFIX=/usr`.
 - Install using `sudo make -C _build install`.